wallarm/api-firewall/docs/configuration-guides/allowlist.md

 # Allowlisting IPs

 The Wallarm API Firewall enables secure access to your backend by allowing requests exclusively from predefined IP addresses.
-This document provides a step-by-step guide on how to implement IP allowlisting using the Wallarm API Firewall Docker container, applicable for both [REST API](../installation-guides/docker-container.md) or [GraphQL API](../installation-guides/graphql/docker-container.md).
+This document provides a step-by-step guide on how to implement IP allowlisting, applicable for the [REST API in the `PROXY` mode](../installation-guides/docker-container.md) or [GraphQL API](../installation-guides/graphql/docker-container.md).

 This feature ensures that only requests from allowlisted IP addresses are validated against the OpenAPI specification 3.0.
 Requests from non-allowlisted IPs are outright rejected, returning a 403 error code, regardless of their compliance with the OpenAPI specification.